HGiang15/HTML-CSS-JS_LandingPage_03/README.md

 ## ✨ Features

 - **Responsive Design**: Ensures optimal viewing experience across all devices, from desktops to mobile phones (Update Coming Soon...)
-- **JavaScript Functionality**: Interactive features to enhance user experience (Update Coming Soon...)
+- **JavaScript Functionality**: Interactive features to enhance user experience (Basic: Form, Navbar)
 - **Clean and Professional Design**: Aesthetically pleasing layout that reflects the high standards of a dental clinic.
 - **Easy Customization**: Designed for easy modification and expansion to suit your specific needs.